Ida Lupino: Health

 Lupino was diagnosed with polio in 1934.
 The New York Times reported that the outbreak of polio within the Hollywood community was due to contaminated swimming pools.
-The disease severely affected her ability to work, and her contract with Paramount fell apart shortly after her diagnosis.
 She recovered and eventually directed, produced, and wrote many films, including a film loosely based upon her travails with polio titled Never Fear in 1949, the first film that she was credited for directing (she had earlier stepped in for an ill director on Not Wanted and refused directorial credit out of respect for her colleague).
 Her experience with the disease gave her the courage to focus on her intellectual abilities over simply her physical appearance.
 In an interview with Hollywood, she said, "I realized that my life and my courage and my hopes did not lie in my body.
 If that body was paralyzed, my brain could still work industriously...If I weren't able to act, I would be able to write.
 Even if I weren't able to use a pencil or typewriter, I could dictate."
 Film magazines from the 1930s and 1940s, such as The Hollywood Reporter and Motion Picture Daily, frequently published updates on her condition.
 Lupino worked for various nonprofit organizations to raise funds for polio research.

 Lupino's interests outside the entertainment industry included writing short stories and children's books, and composing music.
-Her composition "Aladdin's Suite" was performed by the Los Angeles Philharmonic Orcthira in 1937.
+Her composition "Aladdin's Suite" was performed by the Los Angeles Philharmonic Orchestra in 1937.
 She composed it while recovering from polio in 1935.